 - Have realistic expectations for pain relief

-To learn more about the success rates of traditional open back surgery, as opposed to the success rates at Laser Spine Institute, or for more information about the minimally invasive spine procedures we offer, contact us.
-We can also provide you with a free review of your MRI or CT scan.
+To learn more about the success rates of traditional open back surgery, as opposed to the success rates at Laser Spine Institute, or for more information about the minimally invasive spine procedures we offer, contact us to determine if you are a candidate for one of our procedures.